-As discussed in Note 2(b), the financial statements present only the Lottery enterprise fund and do not purport to, and do not, present fairly the financial position of the State of Rhode Island, as of June 30, 2020, the changes in its financial position, or, where applicable, its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 2(b), the financial statements present only the Lottery enterprise fund and do not purport to, and do not, present fairly the financial position of the State of Rhode Island, as of June 30, 2021, the changes in its financial position, or, where applicable, its cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-As discussed in Note 13 - Contingencies - the Lottery's fiscal year 2020 revenues were materially affected by the global COVID-19 pandemic with impacts expected to continue in fiscal 2021.
+As discussed in Note 13 - Contingencies - the Lottery's fiscal year 2021 revenues were significantly affected by the global COVID-19 pandemic.
 Additionally, the Lottery's ability to generate income for transfer to the State's General Fund could be adversely affected by competitor gaming activities in neighboring states.